 Emergency notifications will be limited to matters such as severe weather alerts, campus closures, delayed starts, emergency building concerns, or intruders.
 The system is tested yearly to ensure all three modes of notification (phone, email and text messaging) function properly.
-On September 1, 2015 at 3:00 pm, the system was successfully tested on both the McMinnville and Portland campuses, and 2,984 notifications were made via phone, email and text messaging.
+On October 19th, 2017 (in conjunction with the Great American Shakeout) the system was successfully tested on both the McMinnville and Portland campuses, and notifications were made via phone, email and text messaging.